opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

   **Note:** *This tab is only available for a Publisher only.*

 - Subscribed topics – Displays the topic that you have subscribed by this project and the total number of topics subscribed by this project.
+- Activities - Displays the list of all user activities in the portal.

 ### Set up MQTT Connections ###